Supporting Brazil’s National Agenda for Sustainable Urban Development

 Overall term: 2017 to 2022

 In recent years, Brazil has undergone rapid urbanisation.
-As shown in the latest 2010 census, the degree of urbanisation has reached 85 per cent, making cities accountable for the largest part of economic activity.
-More than 50 per cent of the population live in the 83 metropolitan areas and urban agglomerations in Brazil.
-In contrast, around 85 per cent of the 5,570 municipalities have less than 100,000 inhabitants.
+As shown in the 2010 census, the degree of urbanisation has reached 85 per cent.
+Cities are also accountable for the largest part of economic activities.
 Currently, the highest urban growth rates are concentrated in medium and small cities.

-The implementation of coordinated strategies for sustainable urban development, including strategies for mitigation and adaptation to climate change, in the federal, state, and municipal levels have been strengthened.
+The implementation of coordinated strategies for sustainable urban development, including strategies for mitigation and adaptation to climate change, on the federal, state, and municipal levels are improved.